 - This took the QuadraTrac II system and added something called Vari-lok.

-- In essence this system splits torque from side to side in addition to front and back, virtually making your car unstoppable in any condition.
+- In essence, this system splits torque from side to side in addition to front and back, virtually making your car unstoppable in any condition.

-- The WJ Overland with QuadraDrive is so good, it can hang with most built rigs offroad in its stock form.
+- The WJ Overland with QuadraDrive is so good, that it can hang with most built rigs offroad in its stock form.
 Impressive

 Generally, Jeep WJ Grand Cherokees are pretty reliable vehicles.
 The engines are low stress and the majority of vehicles were never taken off-road.

 Parts are plentiful because a lot of parts were interchangeable with other models.